schalkventer/faker-extra/README.md

 **Run via terminal/command-line in root of project.**

-_Note: Packages should be imported as a development dependency since you avoid using mock values in your production output._
+_Note: Packages should be imported as a development dependencies since you want to avoid using mock values in your production output._

 `npm install --save-dev faker faker-enhanced`